-365 Data Centers Services, LLC (“365”) is pleased to provide this SLA in support of “Covered Services.”
+365 Data Centers Services, LLC (“365”) is pleased to provide this Service Level Agreement (“SLA”) in support of “Covered Services,” as defined below.

-“365 Network” means a data communications network comprised of 365-owned and operated transport and/or Internet Protocol (“IP”) routing infrastructure, consisting solely of selected 365 points of presence (“POPs”) at which 365 has installed measurement devices (“Selected POPs”) (i) within the United States and the connections between them in the forty-eight continental United States (the “North American Network”), (ii) within Europe and the United States and the trans-Atlantic connections between such Selected POPs (the “Trans-Atlantic Network"), and (iii) within Asia and the United States and the trans-Pacific connections between such Selected POPs (the “Trans-Pacific Network”).
+“365 Network” means a data communications network comprised of 365-owned and operated transport and/or Internet Protocol (“IP”) routing infrastructure, consisting solely of selected 365 points of presence (“POPs”) at which 365 has installed measurement devices (“Selected POPs”) (i) within the United States and the connections between them in the forty-eight continental United States (the “North American Network”), (ii) within Europe and the United States and the trans-Atlantic connections between such Selected POPs (the “Trans-Atlantic Network”), or (iii) within Asia and the United States and the trans-Pacific connections between such Selected POPs (the “Trans-Pacific Network”).

 “Customer” means a purchaser of or subscriber to any Covered Service.

-“Latency” means the average time required for round-trip packet transfers between selected POPs on the 365 Network during a calendar month, as measured by 365.
+“Latency” means the average time required for round-trip packet transfers between Selected POPs on the 365 Network during a calendar month, as measured by 365.

-“Normal Monthly Recurring Billing” means the monthly recurring fee charged to Customer for the affected Covered Service and excludes all other fees which might be charged to Customer, including, by way of example and not limitation, set-up fees, fees for Off-Net Circuits, and business continuity license fees.
+“Normal Monthly Recurring Billing” means the monthly recurring fee charged to Customer for the affected Covered Service and excludes all other fees which might be charged to Customer, including, by way of example and not limitation, set-up fees, fees for Off-Net Customer Circuits, and business continuity license fees.

 “Packet Loss” means the average percentage of IP packets transmitted within selected POP(s) during a calendar month which are not successfully delivered, as measured by 365.

 “Scheduled Maintenance” has the meaning set forth in Section 2(B) of this SLA.